Article written by Elisa

 Avignon is on the left bank of the Rhône River.
 One of the most beautiful walled cities in France, Avignon was the seat of the Catholic Popes from 1309 to 1377.

-Avignon is most famous for its medieval town and the Palais des Papes, Europe’s largest Gothic Palace and one of the most interesting places to visit in Provence.
-The Palais des Papes is a UNESCO-listed palace that was built in the 14th century when the papal court moved from Rome to Avignon.
+Avignon is most famous for its medieval Old Town and the Palais des Papes, Europe’s largest Gothic Palace and one of the most interesting places to visit in Provence.
+The Palais des Papes is a UNESCO-listed palace built in the 14th century, when the papal court relocated from Rome to Avignon.

 Gorges du Verdon

-Gorges du Verdon is the best place to visit in Provence for a relaxing day trip out of Aix-en-Provence or Nice.
-Located in the beautiful Verdon Regional Park, Gorges du Verdon is one of the largest canyons in Europe and reaches a depth of more than 700 meters.
+The Gorges du Verdon is the best place to visit in Provence for a relaxing day trip from Aix-en-Provence or Nice.
+Located in the beautiful Verdon Regional Park, the Gorges du Verdon is one of the largest canyons in Europe, reaching a depth of over 700 meters.

 Roman Provence

 Under the Roman administration, the region’s economic and artistic life flourished.
-The towns of Orange, Arles, Nimes, Orange, Vaison la Romaine, and Fréjus are the best places in Provence, France, to see Roman vestiges in the region, like magnificent remains of arenas, amphitheaters, spas, and villas.
+The towns of Orange, Arles, Nimes, Orange, Vaison la Romaine, and Fréjus are the best places in Provence to see Roman vestiges in the region, like magnificent remains of arenas, amphitheaters, spas, and villas.
+There’s also Glanum, the most complete ancient archeological complex in France, located outside Saint-Rémy.